Beth Walsh, MA

 It is possible to develop a chromosomal abnormality with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of having a baby that develops a chromosomal abnormality.
 Talk to your doctor about how you can reduce your risk.

 The leading cause of chromosomal abnormality is the mother’s age.
 The likelihood increases as the mother’s age increase.
-However, more babies are born to younger women, so more younger women have babies with a chromosomal abnormality.
+However, more babies are born to younger women, so more babies with a chromosomal abnormality are born to younger women.
 The actual number of chromosomal abnormalities passed on is difficult to determine because most result in miscarriages early in the pregnancy.

 These statistics only account for live births.